timetoady/timetoady.gihub.io/about.md

 I want to get a solid hold of full stack development: a variety of frameworks for front end and back.
 You never know what will be useful in the future, so getting a hold of a variety will help me be prepared to dive in more deeply to whatever a project or company requires.

+I also want to build on what I have: better understanding of React in particular, especially with how it handles props.

 ### Contact me

 [@ajandreason](https://twitter.com/ajandreason) on Twitter